And while I thought, sure, teshuvah is pretty nice, I didn’t feel amazed by the concept.

 But I didn’t realize exactly HOW powerful teshuvah is.
 It can literally save you from the most terrible things—and I don’t even mean in this physical world.

-(Transliteration note: My husband and children keep insisting that his name is pronounced peh-TYE-yah, but because all the English spellings of his name seem to be written with an "F", I’ve left it like that so as not to confuse the English reader.)
+(Transliteration note: My husband and children keep insisting that his name is pronounced peh-TYE-yah, but because all the English spellings of his name seem to be written with an "F", I’ve left it like that in this post so as not to confuse the English reader.
+UPDATE 2021: But in later posts, I decided it's actually not that confusing, so his name is written in later posts according to its authentic pronunciation: Petiyah.)

 In his section on Yechezkel/Ezekiel, he goes into copious detail regarding his experiences with dead spirits, some of whom did such reprehensible things while alive, I can’t describe them here.